-As far as engagement goes, the auto industry performs better than others on Twitter, where it’s the 6th most engaging vertical.
+As far as engagement goes, the auto industry performs better than others on Twitter, where it’s the 6th most engaging vertical, as the study of the social media engagement rate across these platforms has shown.

-While engagement has been declining on Facebook and Instagram compared to January 2019, Twitter engagement rates for the automobile industry is slowly but surely increasing.
+While engagement has been declining on Facebook and Instagram compared to January 2019, the Twitter engagement rate for the automobile industry is slowly but surely increasing.

 An interesting fact is that brands from the auto industry have chosen to focus on Instagram more, increasing the number of monthly posts from 26 to 30, while on Facebook and Twitter, there were no noticeable changes.

 Despite having a massive presence on all social media platforms, the beauty industry fails to gather enough engagement for their posts.
-Compared with 2019, we observed a decrease in engagement on both Instagram, with 0.05%, and Facebook, with 0.11%.
+Compared with 2019, we observed a decrease in the social media engagement rates for both Instagram, with 0.05%, and Facebook, with 0.11%.

 On Instagram, pages from this category have the next to last average engagement rates, 0.45%.
-On Facebook, engagement rates stand at an average of 0.19%, while on Twitter, they average 0.06%.
+On Facebook, engagement rates stand at an average of 0.19%, while the average Twitter engagement rate at 0.06%.

-When breaking down the engagement by month, we see declines in engagement on all three platforms, with some shortly-lived spikes in May 2020 and July 2020.
+When breaking down the engagement by month, we see declines in the social media engagement rate for all three platforms, with some shortly-lived spikes in May 2020 and July 2020.

 On Instagram, beauty brands have posted fewer posts in 2020 as opposed to the previous year, with a monthly average of 37 posts versus 41 in 2019.
 It’s important to mention here that these brands switched their content efforts to Stories or IGTV, which are not included in this study due to the Facebook API limitations.

 On Twitter, beauty companies gather around 43 monthly tweets, while on Facebook, they publish less frequently: 20 - 21 posts per month.

-Posts from beverages and soft drinks brands have a Facebook engagement rate of 0.25% on average, 0.99% on Instagram, and 0.08% on Twitter, which would place them somewhere in the middle of the engagement charts.
+Posts from beverages and soft drinks brands have a Facebook engagement rate of 0.25% on average, an Instagram average engagement rate of 0.99%, and a Twitter engagement rate of 0.08% on average, which would place them somewhere in the middle of the social media engagement charts.